Sexual and Gender Based Misconduct Policy

 Information reported to a Responsible Employee will be shared with others only to the extent necessary to respond to the situation and support the parties and in accordance with state and federal law.

-If an individual discloses an incident of sexual or gender based misconduct but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the University will make every effort to respect this request and will evaluate the request against its responsibility to provide a safe, non-discriminatory environment for all students, faculty and staff, including the individual who reported the sexual assault.
+If an individual discloses an incident of sexual or gender based misconduct to a responsible employee but wishes to maintain confidentiality in the reporting process, the University will make every effort to respect this request and will evaluate the request against its responsibility to provide a safe, non-discriminatory environment for all students, faculty and staff, including the individual who reported the sexual assault.
 As noted below, there are times when the University may not be able to honor the individual’s request.
-Further, if the University honors the request for confidentiality, the University’s ability to appropriately investigate the incident and pursue disciplinary action against the alleged perpetrator(s), if warranted, may be limited.
+Further, if the University honors the request for confidentiality, the University’s ability to appropriately investigate the incident and pursue disciplinary action against the alleged may be limited.

 The University has designated its Title IX Coordinator as responsible for evaluating requests for confidentiality, in consultation as necessary with other University officials such as individuals at the Public Safety Office.